 Regional Water Management Task Force

-In August 2013, two years of study and dialogue culminated in the release of a report setting forth recommendations for the improvement of unconventional oil and gas development in Pennsylvania, including development in the Marcellus and Utica shale formations.
+In August 2013, two years of study and dialogue culminated in the release of Shale Gas Roundtable: Deliberations, Findings, and Recommendations setting forth recommendations for the improvement of unconventional oil and gas development in Pennsylvania, including development in the Marcellus and Utica shale formations.
 The recommendations promote increased research, modernization of state regulations, and the building of relationships across sectors to support environmental protection, quality of life, and economic development goals for the region.
 Click here to learn more.